 After you publish your podcast episode, there’s still plenty of promotion work to be done.
 From networking and sharing on social media to email newsletters and paid ads, your podcast marketing strategy should be multi-pronged.

 Listener reviews are one of the most powerful podcast promotion tools you have.
-On Apple Podcasts specifically, a high number of positive reviews within your first eight weeks of launching are what get your podcast into the New & Noteworthy featured podcast section.
+On Apple Podcasts specifically, a high number of positive reviews within your first eight weeks of launching is what gets your podcast into the New & Noteworthy featured podcast section.

 Google also factors reviews into search results, so the more positive reviews you have, the better your chances of ranking highly.
 Reviews also boost social proof, letting potential listeners know whether your podcast will be interesting and relevant to them.
 Always add a call to action (CTA) at the end of each episode asking listeners to leave a review if they enjoyed the podcast.